j143/release-scripts/README.md

 The release pipeline consists of the following steps:
   1. Builds the artifacts (binary, zip files) with source code.
   2. Pushes the artifacts to staging repository
-  3. Scans for the vulnerabilities.
+  3. Check for the vulnerabilities.
 Voting process.

 The project PMC and community inspects the build files by downloading and testing.
 If it passes their requirements, they vote